-- Multimedia studies of the transport, exposure, and health risks associated with environmental contaminants.
-Fundamental research is stressed, with emphasis on transport process modeling, biochemical transformation, exposure modeling and monitoring, - Development of clean ("green") processes as substitute for current processes that utilize toxic chemicals or lead to emission of toxics, and - Evaluation and development of strategies and technologies for risk reduction and pollution prevention, including recovery and recycle of trace-level contaminant, product and raw material substitution, and policy-driven strategies
+- 1. Multimedia studies of the transport, exposure, and health risks associated with environmental contaminants.
+Fundamental research is stressed, with emphasis on transport process modeling, biochemical transformation, exposure modeling and monitoring, - 2.
+Evaluation and development of strategies and technologies for risk reduction and pollution prevention, including recovery and recycle of trace-level contaminant, product and raw material substitution, and policy-driven strategies

-The CER2P2 includes student and faculty members from HSSEAS.
+The CERR includes student and faculty members from HSSEAS.